Remote Work Glossary

 Global teams have various laws and regulations to consider and follow for compliance, and perhaps even different currencies.
 Centralized payroll systems make it easier to track and analyze payroll data, which can be useful for reporting and compliance purposes.

-In turn, it’s easier for the organization to meet its legal and financial obligations.
-Payroll consolidation also enables the team to monitor all expenses and determine an accurate budget based on organization expenses.
+As a result, it’s easier for an organization to meet legal and financial obligations.
+Payroll consolidation also enables the team to monitor all expenses and determine an accurate budget.

 Enhanced security

-Centralized payroll systems can provide better data security than decentralized systems, as all data is stored in a central location that can be secured and monitored more easily.
+Centralized systems can provide better data security than decentralized systems since all data is stored in a central location that can be secured and monitored easily.
 Centralized payroll improves data sharing security by limiting the number of people (and programs) with confidential data.

 Challenges of centralized payroll